Explore the Universe Near Earth

 Clark Planetarium features three floors of free, hands-on, interactive exhibits.
-Indulge your curiosity as you experiment and play with the exhibits, and discover news ways to understand our world, space, the solar system, and beyond.
+Indulge your curiosity as you experiment and play with exhibits, and discover new ways to understand our world, space, the Solar System, and beyond.

 Space Weather, Solar Flares and Magnetic Fields

 There may not be a lot of air, but there’s still a lot of weather in space.